pravsact/prats.github.io/README.md

 ## Portfolio

-Technical Lead with 8+ years of Experience in Azure data solution and Big Data technologies.
+Technical Lead with overall 8+ years of IT Experience and 3+ years of relevant experience in Azure data solution and Big Data technologies.
 Helping companies make the best use of their data, through a variety of business intelligence, data warehousing, and advanced data analytics solutions.
-Progressively worked in, and led, diverse teams across locations to help clients from Retail and Medicare industries better utilize the power of data ad-hoc data analyses techniques.
-Specialized in Design and Development of Data Ingestion , Data Validation and ETL Transformation of big data using latest Database technologies .
+Progressively worked in and led diverse teams across locations to help clients from Retail and Medicare domains to better utilize the power of data with data engineering and analyses techniques.
+Specialized in data engineering roles and responsibilities.

 ---